Interference of Temporally Distinguishable Photons Using Frequency-Resolved Detection

-We note that the beam splitters used in our setup to separate photon pairs of same polarization are not deterministic and lead to possibilities where two photons always arrive with zero delay (see supplemental material).
-There is also a small probability of four photons entering the optical network.
-However, these possibilities do not add any new beat notes to the interference pattern.
-These unwanted contributions to the interference pattern could easily be removed using two Type-II SPDC setups to generate two photon pairs and an additional heralding detector.
+We note that the beam splitters used in our setup to separate photon pairs of the same polarization are not deterministic and lead to possibilities where two photons always arrive with zero delay (see the supplemental material).
+However, these possibilities do not add any new beat notes to the interference pattern, and could easily be removed using two PPKTP crystals to generate two photon pairs.
 Nevertheless, our experimental observations match very well with our simulations.
-We achieve fidelities of 0.93(1), 0.94(1) and 0.94(1), respectively for the three scenarios presented in Fig.\ref{fig:3}(b)-(d).
-The small loss in observed fidelities is because of the multi-photon events (6 photons or more) from the SPDC and also because of small ellipticity in the joint spectral intensity of photons (see supplemental material).
+We achieve a fidelity of $\approx$0.95 for each of the three scenarios presented in Figs.~\ref{fig:3}(b)-\ref{fig:3}(d).
+The small loss in observed fidelities is because of the small ellipticity in the joint spectral intensity of the photons (see the supplemental material).